apereo/cas/current/integration/Delegate-Authentication.md

 In the CAS server, after this kind of delegated authentication, users have specific authentication data.

-The `Authentication` object has :
+The `Authentication` object has:

-- the attribute `AuthenticationManager.AUTHENTICATION_METHOD_ATTRIBUTE` (authenticationMethod) set to *org.jasig.cas.support.pac4j.authentication.handler.support.ClientAuthenticationHandler*
+* the attribute `AuthenticationManager.AUTHENTICATION_METHOD_ATTRIBUTE` (authenticationMethod) set to *org.jasig.cas.support.pac4j.authentication.handler.support.ClientAuthenticationHandler*
-- the attribute *clientName* set to the type of the provider used during authentication process.
+* the attribute *clientName* set to the type of the provider used during authentication process.

-The `Principal` object of the `Authentication` object has :
+The `Principal` object of the `Authentication` object has:

-- an identifier which is the profile type + # + the identifier of the user for this provider (example : FacebookProfile#0000000001)
+* an identifier which is the profile type + # + the identifier of the user for this provider (example : FacebookProfile#0000000001)
-- attributes populated by the data retrieved from the provider (first name, last name, birthdate...)
+* attributes populated by the data retrieved from the provider (first name, last name, birthdate...)

 ###How to send profile attributes to CAS client applications?